hendrimardani/text_to_speech_ind_sundanese/README.md

+### Descriptions

 This model is a fine-tuned version of microsoft/speecht5_tts on the None dataset.
 It achieves the following results on the evaluation set:

 ### How to use